From robust tests to Bayes-like posterior distributions: The main results

-The value of $\kappa_{0}$ is available from the proof (more precisely \eref{def-Km0}) as functions of $a_{0},a_{1},a_{2},\cc,\tau$ and $\gamma$.
-Note that the constraints on $\cc,\beta$ and $\gamma$ that are required in our Theorem~\ref{main2} only depend on $a_{0},a_{1}$ and $a_{2}$, hence on the choice of the loss function $\ell$, but not on the model $(\sM,\pi)$.
-In particular, unlike Theorem~\ref{main1}, the value of $\beta$ can be chosen as a universal constant once the loss function is fixed.
+\end{thm} The value of $\kappa_{0}$ is given by \eref{def-Km0} in the proof.
+Note that the constraints on $\beta$ and $\gamma$, that are required in our Theorem~\ref{main2}, and that on $\cc$ given in \eref{eq-cc} only depend on $a_{0},a_{1}$ and $a_{2}$, hence on the choice of the family $\sT(\ell,\sM)$.
+When $a_{0},a_{1}$ and $a_{2}$ do not depend on $\sM$, the value of $\beta$ can be chosen as a universal constant.
+In particular, it neither depends on the model $(\sM,\pi)$ nor on the sample size $n$.